StandardAero, Inc. research snapshot

 $58 to $68

-More likely if engine and component repair capacity ramps on schedule, commercial aerospace and business aviation demand remain strong, adjusted EPS grows near 15%, free cash flow approaches or exceeds guidance, leverage falls, and the market supports a premium multiple near 30x adjusted earnings.
+More likely if LEAP and CFM56 capacity ramps on schedule, commercial aerospace and business aviation demand remain strong, adjusted EPS grows near 15%, free cash flow approaches or exceeds the $270 to $300 million guidance, leverage falls, and the market supports a premium multiple near 30x adjusted earnings.

 Base case